 Outside of my training at UNM and DePaul, I have participated in several institutes and workshops, including: PIKSI Rock; Rutgers Summer Institute for Diversity in Philosophy; Collegium Phaenomenologicum; and Chicago Torture Justice Center’s Liberatory Memory Workshop.

-When I am not teaching, reading, or writing, I enjoy hiking with my two dogs, gardening, working with fiber arts, organizing with mutual aid projects, and supporting local grassroots efforts to address and combat carceral violence.
+When I am not teaching, reading, or writing, I enjoy hiking with my two dogs, and supporting local grassroots efforts to promote mutual aid, advocate for autonomy and resources for unhoused persons, and address and combat racial and carceral violence.